We are located next to the Media Factory

 The group has its origins in the Tibetan Buddhist tradition, but welcomes practitioners from all Buddhist schools, and anyone who is interested in coming along and finding out more.
 We follow the non sectarian approach of our patron His Holiness the Dalai Lama.
 We have an active programme of visiting teachers throughout the year.

 I have a degree in Economics and Political Science from Trinity College Dublin, a Masters degree from Manchester University, and a Doctorate from Salford University.
-I was an academic at UCLan for 38 years primarily teaching business management.
+I was an academic at UCLan for 38 years primarily teaching business management and joined the University Chaplaincy team in 2007.

-I am a Principal Examiner for Cambridge University International A Level Examinations which involves setting, marking and managing exam papers.
+I am a Principal examiner for Cambridge University International A Level Examinations which involves setting, marking and managing exam papers.
+I also serve as a School Governor for Longsands Community Primary School in Preston and was Chair and Trustee of Age Concern Charity in Preston for some 20 years.

-I have been a lay Minister for the Church of Jesus Christ of Latter-day Saints at local and regional levels and have represented the Church on the Chaplaincy Team for the past 11 years.
+I have been a lay Minister for the Church of Jesus Christ of Latter-day Saints at local and regional levels and have represented the Church on the Chaplaincy Team for the past 14 years.
+Together with my Chaplaincy colleagues I offer a listening ear, friendship and support to all students and staff irrespective of faith and will do all that I can to enrich your University experience.

 “Humanists are people who shape their own lives in the here and now, because we believe it's the only life we have.
 We make sense of the world through logic, reason, and evidence, and always seek to treat those around us with warmth, understanding, and respect.” www.humanism.org.uk